 - Document all output and goals from the reviews and gain employee sign-off for alignment.

-What to Say in a Performance Review
+What to Ask During a Performance Review

 What do you want them to take away from this review?